civicrm/civicrm-sysadmin-guide/docs/misc/switch-servers.md

 ## Steps

 1. Make a note of which CiviCRM modules are enabled on the original CMS.
-1. Make a note of where your original sites' custom directories are and check if you have have any custom code you will need to copy in step 6.
+1. Make a note of where your original sites' custom directories are and check if you have have any custom code you will need to copy later on in these steps.
 You can check this using the menu option "Administer >> System Settings >> Directories".
 1. Disable but do not uninstall CiviCRM in your original CMS (unless you are moving the whole CMS).
 1. Get a copy of the codebase in the new location.